China Gold International Resources (TSE:CGG) Stock Price Passes Below 200 Day Moving Average of $3.50

 China Gold International Resources Corp.
-Ltd. (TSE:CGG)’s share price passed below its 200-day moving average during trading on Monday .
+Ltd. (TSE:CGG) shares passed below its 200-day moving average during trading on Monday .
 The stock has a 200-day moving average of C$3.50 and traded as low as C$3.50.
-China Gold International Resources shares last traded at C$3.58, with a volume of 4,533 shares changing hands.
+China Gold International Resources shares last traded at C$3.58, with a volume of 4,533 shares traded.

-China Gold International Resources (TSE:CGG) last released its quarterly earnings data on Monday, November 15th.
-The company reported C$0.17 earnings per share (EPS) for the quarter.
-The company had revenue of C$312.69 million for the quarter.
-Sell-side analysts expect that China Gold International Resources Corp.
-Ltd. will post 0.15 earnings per share for the current year.
+China Gold International Resources (TSE:CGG) last posted its quarterly earnings data on Monday, November 15th.
+The company reported C$0.17 earnings per share for the quarter.
+The firm had revenue of C$312.69 million for the quarter.
+As a group, sell-side analysts expect that China Gold International Resources Corp.
+Ltd. will post 0.15 EPS for the current year.

 China Gold International Resources Corp.
 Ltd., a gold and base metal mining company, acquires, explores for, develops, and mines mineral properties in the People's Republic of China.
 It primarily holds 96.5% interest in the Chang Shan Hao gold mine covering an area of 36 square kilometers in the western part of Inner Mongolia, northern China; and 100% interest in the Jiama copper-gold polymetallic mine that hosts copper, gold, molybdenum, silver, lead, and zinc metals located in Metrokongka County, Tibet.